Benjamin-JHou/KnowGraph-MTD/data/README.md

 # Data

-This directory contains the data used in the study **"Knowledge-Guided Graph Transformer and Hierarchical Multiple Instance Learning for Multi-Target Discovery of Natural Bioactive Compounds Against Autoimmune Disease-Associated Proteins"**.
+This directory contains the data.

 All file names are in English; column names follow the original curation.
 Precomputed feature matrices are stored as NumPy compressed archives (`.npz`).